 Bleeding from the rectum.

-The surgeons at North Orlando Surgical make every possible effort to perform this surgery laparoscopically.
-The sheer number of cases they have performed speak to their extensive expertise.
-Call our office for an appointment today!
+Our doctors and surgeons at North Orlando Surgical Group make every possible effort to perform colon surgery laparoscopically.
+The sheer number of cases we have performed for patients in the Lake Mary and Orange City, FL area speaks to our extensive expertise with general surgery.
+Call our office for an appointment today at one of our two convenient locations in Lake Mary & Orange City, FL.